-In the event a DHS or SSA Non-confirmation is received from i9eXpress.com, an E-verify Referral Form should be given to the employee with directions to bring it to the ESC office during normal business hours.
+In the event a DHS or SSA Non-confirmation is received from i9eXpress.com, an E-verify Referral Form should be given to the employee with directions to bring it to the approriate HR office during normal business hours.
 If the employee prefers to schedule an appointment, please refer to the Consulting Unit Guide to identify the appropriate staff member.

 What You Need to Know

 - The name on your documents must be the same as on the Form I-9 (either present or birth name).
 If the names are not the same, you must present evidence of the change, such as a marriage license or court order.